henkboom/pax-britannica/readme.txt

 Setup
 --------

+No pre-required frameworks or libraries are necessary to play the game.
+Just hook up Xbox controllers and double-click on gamma4.exe to start it.

 The game can be played with one player versus the computer, or up to four players head-to-head.
 Simply press 'A' on the title screen to join the game.
+Other players can join as long as the 5-second countdown doesn't run out.

 Controls